 \section{Basic definitions, notation and observations}

-We start with a short introduction in the context of tropical (idempotent) algebra to offer a unified and self-contained framework for the formulation and solution of tropical optimization problems below.
-We follow the notation and results in \cite{Krivulin2009Methods,Krivulin2013Amultidimensional,Krivulin2014Aconstrained,Krivulin2015Extremal}, which form a useful basis for the analysis and solution of the problems under study in a systematic manner and compact closed form.
-Farther details on tropical mathematics at both introductory and advanced levels are given in \cite{Baccelli1993Synchronization,Kolokoltsov1997Idempotent,Golan2003Semirings,Heidergott2006Maxplus,Akian2007Maxplus,Litvinov2007Themaslov,Speyer2009Tropical,Gondran2008Graphs,Butkovic2010Maxlinear}
+We start with a short introduction in the context of tropical (idempotent) algebra to offer a unified and self-contained framework for the formulation and solution of tropical optimization problems in the rest of the paper.
+Below, we follow the notation and results in \cite{Krivulin2014Aconstrained,Krivulin2015Extremal,Krivulin2015Amultidimensional}, which form a useful basis for the analysis and solution of the problems under study in a systematic manner and in a compact closed form.
+Further details on tropical mathematics at both introductory and advanced levels can be found in \cite{Baccelli1993Synchronization,Kolokoltsov1997Idempotent,Golan2003Semirings,Heidergott2006Maxplus,Gondran2008Graphs,Butkovic2010Maxlinear,Maclagan2015Introduction}.